submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ### User Stories

-1. User has two (or more) clusters with Overlapping CIDRs and requires the Pods in one Cluster be able to discover and talk to exported Services.
+1.User has two (or more) clusters with Overlapping CIDRs and requires the Pods in one Cluster be able to discover and talk to exported Services.

   To achieve this use-case, user can simply deploy Submariner Globalnet on all the participating clusters.
 By default, a globalIP (or a set of globalIPs) will be assigned at the Cluster level which will be used as egressIPs for inter-cluster communication and necessary Services can be exported.

-2. In a Globalnet deployment user wants all the Pods in a namespace `ns1` to use a unique globalIP instead of the globalIP assigned at the cluster level.
+2.In a Globalnet deployment user wants all the Pods in a namespace `ns1` to use a unique globalIP instead of the globalIP assigned at the cluster level.

   To achieve this, one can apply the following CRD in the namespace `ns1`.

 ```yaml
    apiVersion: submariner.io/v1alpha1